 Most sessions involved making food and eating together afterwards.
 We cooked our way through a variety of dishes, some sweet, some savoury, all the while talking about different ways to cook, the ingredients used and much more.
 There was an English language focus in some lessons, and the women learnt some new words related to cooking.

 The fourth sessions aims were to get the women to become teachers.
 They each chose a dish to teach and we brought in a group of 20 Year 8 girls from Stockport Grammar School.
 The girls went from teacher to teacher, learning how to fold Sambuusa, pinch Pierogi, prepare spaghetti with chilli sauce and even how to roast coffee beans to make special Ethiopian coffee for afters.

 The students were incredibly inspired and the ladies enjoyed themselves immensely.

 This is the first time we have run such a project for a client with a specific focus and demographic.
-We will be writing up evaluation and reports shortly to see how it was received from all angles!
-Watch this space.
+You can see how our project went in our evaluation of it here.